 In these terms and conditions:

-- Parts – As prescribed by the manufacturer of any Part (6 months for commercial vehicles);
+- Parts – 3 months or such longer period prescribed by the manufacturer of any Part (6 months for commercial vehicles); other than for second-hand or refurbished parts which carry no warranty;

 Works means all works carried out by the Repairer for and on behalf of the Customer including the supply and fitting of all Parts, repairs, maintenance, improvements, supply of labour and specialised tools.